Daliag09/SQL_library/README.md

-# 📚 SQL_Library – Library Management System (Bachelor’s Thesis)
+# 📚 SQL_Library – Library Management System

-This project is a relational database system designed to manage a library, developed as part of a bachelor's thesis.
+This project is a relational database system designed to manage a library.

 ## 📌 Description